 NetBet's been around since 2001.
 They're operated by NetBet Enterprises Limited out of Malta and fully licensed by the UK Gambling Commission.

-They're online-only with no physical shops, so everything happens through their website or app.
+They're online-only with no physical shops, so everything happens through their website.

 NetBet's welcome bonus earns you an estimated £10.
 You put £10 into NetBet and place one qualifying bet (costs roughly 25–50p).
 They give you 4 × £5 free bets split across a football bet builder, a football accumulator, a horse racing accumulator, and a tennis in-play bet.